 My favorite new find in Basalt is the Tipsy Trout located along the Fryingpan River at 181 Basalt Center Circle.
 I went for lunch and got there early so I could get a seat on the rustic outside deck overlooking the river The sound of the water was magical and so relaxing!
 I really enjoyed their elk burger with goat cheese, lettuce and a bourbon, blueberry sauce.
 It had the perfect blend of sweetness and savoriness.

 A local friend, who is a food writer, highly recommended Free Range Kitchen in downtown Basalt.
 I booked a reservation and went with local friends and had a fun experience.
 The outside patio was perfect on a beautiful August night.
 They have an extensive menu and wine list.
-I can’t wait to go back again and try their new location at 22864 Two Rivers Rd.
+They recently moved to a new location a block away, with an even larger outdoor space, at 22864 Two Rivers Rd.

 Other places on my list to try for future trips include Mod’s Thai House at 132 Midland Ave. for authentic Thai cuisine and the seasonal Butch’s Lobster Shack 122 Basalt Center Circle.
 With outside seating only, their menu includes lobster rolls and other lobster dishes, plus others with shrimp, crab, fish, scallops, oysters and clams.